TypeScriptToLua/typescripttolua.github.io/docs/assigning-global-variables.md

   };
 ```

-Now instead of taking the global name from the class, you a custom name yourself:
+Now instead of taking the global name from the class, you can specify a custom name yourself:

 ```typescript
 @registerClass("CustomGlobalName")